metauni/metauni.github.io/posts/trs/trs.md

 * If you're using `GetChildren` to build a slide deck, so you want the order of images in the Explorer to be the order they appear in, you might be [disappointed](https://developer.roblox.com/en-us/api-reference/function/Instance/GetChildren) because the order returned by `GetChildren` is the order the `Parent` property was set (roughly speaking, "who got added first").
 A workaround is to make a Folder, drag all your objects there, and drag them back into the Parent object in the order you wish them to appear in `GetChildren`.

 * If you're trying to use the TRS Weiqi board you should `Enable Studio Access to API Services` in Roblox Studio.

+* Notes from Event 3 (Lucas's talk).
+The speaker was great.
+Another thing that helped the talk feel engaging were the parallel streams of communication involving both the speaker and the audience.
+There was the in-game chat, in which people were not only asking questions but also cracking jokes, as well as the Discord channel were some people were sharing memes.
+There is no doubt in my mind that this (whatever it is) feels closer to the _natural form_ of an online event than Zoom.